-I am a part-time teacher in EYFS, working with Reception hedgehogs.
-I am also subject leader for Mathematics and I share this role with Mrs Aspinall.
-This is my fourth year at Godfrey Ermen Primary school.
-I have taught for 23 years and specialise in Early Years and Key Stage One.
+I am a part-time teacher working three days a week in Year 2 Bridgewater.
+I am also subject leader for Mathematics and I share this role with Mrs Aspinall This is my eighth year at Godfrey Ermen Primary school.
+I have taught for twenty-seven years and specialise in Early Years and Key Stage One.
+I have been a part of the governor’s team at Gems for four years as a teacher governor and I am now a co-opted associate governor.
 I am looking forward to using my experience and knowledge to bring about improvements to the whole school.

-In December 2015 I retired from teaching in a Trafford Primary School, after thirty eight years.
-This has meant that I feel able to commit far more time to my role as a governor and become more involved at GEMs.
-I support my husband, teaching ukulele to Yr.
+In December 2015 I retired from teaching in a Trafford Primary School, after thirty-eight years.
+This meant that I felt able to commit far more time to my role as a governor and become more involved at GEMs.
+I have supported my husband, teaching extra-curricular ukulele to Yr.
 5 and Yr.
-6 children at lunchtime on Wednesdays.
-I am also involved as a coordinator for Messy Church at GEMs which takes place once a term.
-I work closely with Mrs Clay and Father Ian when planning craft and learning activities for these sessions.
+6 children at lunchtime.
+I have been involved as a coordinator for Messy Church at GEMs which took place once a term.

 Throughout my teaching career I have had a passion for maths which I led as Coordinator.
 I have also been very involved with extra-curricular music.
-At my old school I was Assistant Head and as such, part of the Senior Management Team, working closely with the head and staff to raise standards and ensure a high quality of educational experience for all.
+I was Assistant Head and as such, part of the Senior Management Team, working closely with the head and staff to raise standards and ensure a high quality of educational experience for all.